 The Bachelor of Applied Science (BAS) degree in Engineering Technology (ET) provides a baccalaureate pathway for students who have earned select two-year Associate of Applied Science (AAS) degrees.
 This new flexible and affordable 3+1 degree program is a partnership between Nevada State College and the College of Southern Nevada (CSN).
-Students from CSN who have completed their 2-year AAS degree in Computing and Information Technology with an emphasis in Networking; Engineering Technology with an emphasis in Electronics; or Engineering Technology with an emphasis in Telecommunications may choose from three Nevada State College BAS-ET degree pathway options: (1) BAS-ET Computer Networking, (2) Electronics, BAS-ET and (3) BAS-ET Telecommunications.
-After completing the 2-year AAS degree at CSN, students will take one additional year of advanced technical 300- and 400-level courses at CSN using their state-of-the-art, multimillion-dollar computer networking, electronics, and telecommunications facilities, and one year of management and upperdivision general education courses at Nevada State College to complete their degree.
+Students from CSN who have completed the following 2-year AAS degrees may pursue the appropriate BAS option:

+AAS in Computing and Information Technology with an emphasis in Networking transfers into the BAS-ET Computer Networking track.